im-0day/Domain-Checker/README.md

   python3 domain_checker.py
   ```

-  By default, the script will check a predefined list of TLDs for related domains to the main domain (`samantel.ir` in this example).
+  By default, the script will check a predefined list of TLDs for related domains to the main domain (`example.com` in this example).

 2. **Customize the main domain**:
    You can modify the `main_domain` variable in the script to check related domains for a different main domain: